turnstilelabs/arxitex/README.md

 The initial regex-based graph is often incomplete, as many dependencies are often implied rather than explicitly referenced.
 We can enhance the graph by inferring these missing logical links.

 ## 1.3 LLM-Powered Symbol Definition Enhancement (`symdef`)
 A major challenge in understanding a paper is tracking the meaning of its specialized symbols and terms (e.g., $h(x)$, union-closed family).
 This sub-system is dedicated to creating a comprehensive definition bank for every symbol and concept within the paper to make artifacts self-contained.
 This is crucial for statement search as well.
 It is organised as follows.

-- Term & Definition Extraction (`definition_builder/`): Utilizes specialized LLM prompts to perform two key tasks:

-    Term Extraction: Scans an artifact and extracts a list of non-trivial mathematical terms.

-    Definition Extraction: When an artifact is explicitly a definition, it extracts the defined term, its aliases (e.g., F), and the full definition text.

-- Centralized Knowledge Store (`definition_bank.py`): we build for each paper its `DefinitionBank` as a central repository for all discovered definitions of a paper.
+We build for each paper its `DefinitionBank` as a central repository for all discovered definitions of a paper.

 First, for all definition artifacts, an LLM (`aextract_definition`) extracts the defined term, its aliases, and the full definition text.